Kreshpan: History

 The antiquity of life on Kreshpan speak many facts and documents.
-Convincing argument is the fact of finding coins, in 1980, of one of the Illyrian kings, the most famous king Monun.
-This fact speaks for living in this village in the early centuries of the second third, BC, apparently, part of the tribe neighboring stones Cakran Zest.
+Convincing argument is the fact of finding coins, in 1982, of one of the Illyrian kings, the most famous king Monun.
+This fact speaks for living in this village in the early centuries of the second third, BC, apparently, part of the tribe neighboring black stones in Cakran.

 According to Turkish First Registry (Arvanid Sancag) of 1431, in Kreshpan then living 31 families and a half (half considered a widow).
 Of these, 15 families and a half, have been subject to Hezir, while 16 families depending on Shahin.
 For this dependence can saktësohemi specialists history of sociologists, if there was to do with economic or administrative side organization.

 Also in the flow of religious conversions, with the correct documents, it confirmed that in 1825, residents of Kreshpan had returned completely, 100%, from Christian to Muslim.
 In my opinion, the main reason must have been: another opportunity for survival.